hazelcast/hazelcast-csharp-client/doc/dev/doc/linq.md

 #### Remarks
 Linq provider translates your expression to SQL statements, and send it to server via SQL Service of the Client.
-It requires same steps as SQL.
+It requires the same steps as SQL.
 The map should be mapped on the server side, and your property names should match with configured column names on mapping.
 For primitive types `__key` and `this` keywords will be used.
 For complex types, property name will be used as it is.
-Also, note that properties should be set publicly.
+Also, note that properties should be publicly-settable.
 Otherwise, the result object cannot be reconstructed.
 To reach the provider, `AsAsyncQueryable()` should be invoked.
 You can async enumerate over the query object. `ToXXXAsync()` extensions are not supported at the moment.